cmu-db/benchbase/README.md

 ## How to Run
 comming soon

-## How to add support for a Database
+## How to Add Support for a New Database
 comming soon

 ## Known Issues